 - Don’t use dual websites.
 In the past, web developers would create a separate website for mobile devices.
 This is an outdated practice and Google advises against it.
 If you want improved search traffic, use one URL for both your desktop and responsive websites.

 - Use structured data.
 You should use the same structured data on your mobile website as you do on the desktop version.
 With mobile-first indexing, Google will only go through the structured data on mobile and skip the desktop version.

 - Pay attention to button size and fonts.
 Use a minimum font size of 14px for mobile and 11 Points for IOS.
 Make sure your buttons are at least 44PX by 44PX.
 Stick with a single typeface and use whitespace for readability.
-Tighten the leading and favor left side alignment.
+Tighten the lead and favor left side alignment.

 - Use Hi-Res Images.
-Use images with double resolution than you would on desktop.
+Use images with double the resolution than you would on desktop.
 This makes for a more enjoyable mobile user experience.

 - Avoid pop-ups.
 Users dislike pop-ups, Google doesn’t appreciate them either while some argue that pop-ups are one of the most hated advertising techniques